EdgeNet-project/edgenet-legacy-2024/docs/tutorials/user_registration.md

-# Registering a user in an authority
+# Registering a user in a tenant

-This support page describes whether and how you can register a *user* in an authority with EdgeNet.
+This support page describes whether and how you can register a *user* in a tenant with EdgeNet.
-Your registration in an authority is subject to the approval of that authority's admin.
-However, anyone who wants to use EdgeNet can make registration request in an authority only to become a user.
+Your registration in a tenant is subject to the approval of that tenant's administrator.
+However, anyone who wants to use EdgeNet can make registration request in a tenant only to become a user.

 ## Technologies you will use